jvJUCA/jvJUCA/README.md

-🌟 Full-Stack Developer with 2+ 𝐲𝐞𝐚𝐫𝐬 of experience in Software Development (Back-End & Front-End)

 🏆 I'm the main contributor to a project of the Google Summer of Code 24 Scholarship Winner!

 💻 Hi there!
 I’m a seasoned full-stack developer with strong expertise in: